 POS Malaysia&Services Holdings Bhd (4634) — Net Asset Quality Index

-POS Malaysia&Services Holdings Bhd (4634) has a Net Asset Quality Index of 4.6% as of December 2025.
-This metric measures the proportion of total assets financed by shareholders' equity — total assets of RM1.95 Billion minus total liabilities of RM1.86 Billion yields net assets of RM89.25 Million.
+POS Malaysia&Services Holdings Bhd (4634) has a Net Asset Quality Index of 18.8% as of March 2026.
+This metric measures the proportion of total assets financed by shareholders' equity — total assets of RM1.98 Billion minus total liabilities of RM1.60 Billion yields net assets of RM370.62 Million.
 A higher index indicates a stronger, lower-leverage balance sheet.
-Check 4634 asset liquidity ratio to evaluate the company's liquid asset resilience ratio.
+See POS Malaysia&Services Holdings Bhd defensive liquidity buffer to measure how many days the company can operate on defensive assets alone.

 Quality Index